 We plan on removing the square entry way and porch to make a single front porch.

 After they removed the wood siding, there was a layer of felt paper.
 I guess you could say it's an older version of house wrap.
+Once the contractors went home that first evening, we tore off the felt paper and loaded up the wood siding to disposed of it.

 I'm not sure if you can tell in the picture, but the windows facing the north used to be a lot longer.
 When my husband's grandfather purchased the farm in the 1950's, the house was a two-story home with longer windows.